bluebirz/bluebirz.github.io/_posts/2020-08-09-data-studio.md

 ![confirmed add](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/datastudio/Screen-Shot-2020-08-02-at-19.38.36.png)

-Look at the “Data credentials: Owner” at the top-right corner.
+Look at the "Data credentials: Owner" at the top-right corner.
 It means the report will use the owner’s access to run.
 My friends can run this report even they have no access to the sheets.

-We can click on it to change to “Viewer” to tell the report to use viewer’s access to run.
+We can click on it to change to "Viewer" to tell the report to use viewer’s access to run.

-Click “Add” and confirm to “Add to report”.
+Click "Add" and confirm to “Add to report”.

 ---

 ## 5. Prepare the report

-Here is the first view when we “Add to report”.
+Here is the first view when we "Add to report".

 ![report ui](https://bluebirzdotnet.s3.ap-southeast-1.amazonaws.com/datastudio/Screen-Shot-2020-08-02-at-19.46.35.png)